fylgja/.github/.github/contributing.md

 First please check;

 - to see whether the issue that has already been brought up.
-- if your HTML to ensure your problem isn't caused by a simple error in your own code.
+- if your own code is valid, to ensure your problem isn't caused by a simple error in your own code.

 When possible;